benbaran/adal-angular4/README.md

 ## Change Log

+### 4.0.9

+- Upgraded to Gulp version 4.
+Build options are now:

+.. * gulp watch - watch for file changes do the build task
+.. * gulp build - clean the dist directory and build the project
+.. * gulp commit - bump version and add and commit files to git (for maintainers only)
+.. * gulp publish - publish new npm version (for mantainers only)

 ### 4.0.1

 - Updated to support latest version of adal-angular.
 Major version updated because of potentially breaking changes.